MIDAS Knowledge Base

 Why can't I access/connect to my cloud hosted MIDAS!If you're ever enable to access your cloud-hosted MIDAS booking system, please check our dedicated Service Status page and Twitter Feed (@mid_as) in the first instance.

 Our network and infrastructure are monitored 24/7, and our Service Status site is automatically updated if problems are detected.
-In the extremely rare event that an unforeseen issue arise with our systems or infrastructure, we will also endeavor to provide further regular status updates through both our dedicated Service Status site and Twitter feed.
+In the extremely rare event that an unforeseen issue arise with our systems or infrastructure, we endeavor to provide further regular status updates through both our dedicated Service Status site and Twitter feed.

 Planned maintenance events will also be announced in advance on our Service Status page and Twitter feed wherever possible.

-If there are no recent Service Status updates on our Twitter Feed, and no issues reported on our Service Status page, then please try checking whether your MIDAS domain is inaccessible for everyone, or whether it's just you who is affected.
+If there are no recent Service Status updates on our Twitter Feed, and no issues reported on our Service Status page, then please try checking whether your MIDAS domain is inaccessible for others, or whether it's just you who is affected.
 The following 3rd party websites may be used to determine whether your MIDAS domain is down for everyone or just you:

-These third party websites attempt to connect to a website you specify (i.e. your dedicated MIDAS domain), and report whether they were able to establish a connection or not.
+These 3rd party websites attempt to connect to a website you specify (i.e. your dedicated MIDAS domain), and report whether they were able to establish a connection or not.

-If such independent monitoring sites show that your dedicated cloud-hosted MIDAS domain is currently "online/up", then it's possible that either:
+If such independent monitoring sites show that your dedicated MIDAS domain is currently "online/up", then it's possible that either:

 - It's a local problem with your browser, computer, network, or ISP.

 - Your IP address has been banned from accessing our network due to abuse.

-If such monitoring sites show that your cloud hosted MIDAS domain is currently "offline/down", then it's possible that:
+If the monitoring sites show that your hosted MIDAS domain is currently "offline/down", then it's possible that: